This information will help you prepare for photodynamic therapy (PDT).

 - Indirect sunlight

-- After 48 hours, use a broad-spectrum sunscreen with an SPF of at least 30 on the treated area.
+- After 48 hours, continue to use a broad-spectrum sunscreen with an SPF of at least 30 on the treated area.

-- If a scab forms on the treated area, do not remove or pick at it.
+- If a scab forms on the treated area, don’t remove or pick at it.
 Apply a moisturizer.

 - Return to the office for your follow-up appointment according to your doctor’s instructions.

-- Have redness, swelling, peeling, scaling, cracking, crusting, tingling, oozing, or drainage that becomes unbearable or lasts for more than a week
+- Have redness, swelling, peeling, scaling, cracking, crusting, tingling, oozing, or drainage that becomes unbearable or lasts for more than 1 week

-- Have mild flu-like symptoms that get worse or do not go away
+- Have mild flu-like symptoms that get worse or don’t go away

-- Develop blisters, open sores, and/or blackened skin
+- Develop blisters, open sores, scaling, or crusting on the treated area

 - Have any questions or unexpected problems